Füreya Koral: 1954–1980

 In 1960–61, Füreya was invited to provide a series of ceramic-inlaid coffee tables and stools to furnish the new National Assembly Building in Ankara.

 In the 1970s, she focused on designing objects using the stoneware technique and created an exclusive series for the Istanbul Porcelain Factory in Tuzla in 1973.
 The same year, her works were exhibited at Yapı Endüstri Merkezi [Building Industry Centre].

 1980–1997

-Füreya became Chair of the Ceramicists Association founded in 1980.
+Füreya became the chair of the Ceramicists Association founded in 1980.
 However it was shut down under martial law following the 1980 coup d'état.
 She produced a series called Houses—one of her best known works based on the row houses she could see from the Arif Paşa apartment building—between 1980 and 1985; exhibited at Maçka Art Gallery in Istanbul in 1985, these works were later awarded the Sedat Simavi Visual Arts Prize.
 In 1990, she exhibited terracotta figurines titled Walking People alongside works by forty artists who joined the exhibition With Respect to Fureya Koral on her 40th Year in Art, organised by Maçka Art Gallery.

 Füreya Koral died on 25 August 1997.